reductionistearthcatalog/grains/para/README.md

 # Para

 Para is a MIDI-driven 3-voice Paraphonic synthesizer with a mixed square/saw/triangle and sine waves.
-Para is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
+Para is meant to run on an Arduino Nano on the BrAEDboard or an AE Modular GRAINS with the Atmega 328p's serial input broken out to a patch input, but it could be adapted to any Arduino.

 Para can select between square and sine, saw and sine, or triangle and sine.
 You select which one you want in the code.
 The default is saw and sine.